-The Company's Ombudsperson Program provides for confidential and anonymous reporting of any violation or suspected violation.
+The Company's Ombudsperson Program provides for confidential and anonymous reporting of any violation or suspected violation of this Code or Company Policies.
 The Ombudsperson is a member of an external law firm and is not employed by the Company, and will relay your concerns without disclosing your identity.
-Contact information for the Ombudsperson is available at Jumpword: Tipline.
+Contact information for the Ombudsperson is available at Jumpword: Ombudsperson.

-Nothing in this Code prohibits an employee, associated person, contractor, vendor, IBS Personnel, or contingent worker from reporting possible violations of federal law or regulation to any applicable governmental agency or entity-including but not limited to the Department of Justice, the Securities and Exchange Commission ("SEC"), Congress, the Financial Industry Regulatory Authority, any other self-regulatory organization, and any agency Inspector General-or making other disclosures that are protected under the whistleblower provisions of federal law or regulation.
+Nothing in this Code prohibits an employee, associated person, contractor, vendor, IBS Personnel, or contingent worker from reporting possible violations of federal law, rule, or regulation to any applicable governmental agency or entity-including but not limited to the Department of Justice ("DOJ"), the Securities and Exchange Commission ("SEC"), Congress, the Financial Industry Regulatory Authority ("FINRA"), any other self-regulatory organization, and any agency Inspector General-or making other disclosures that are protected under the whistleblower provisions of federal law or regulation.